RC2014Z80/RC2014/BASIC-Programs/Monitor/readme.txt

 &Bnn - interpret the value after the &B as a BINARY value (signed 16 bit)

-Functions for a BASIC Monitor
+Functions for a BASIC Monitor (Borrowed from NASBUG)

 A – hexadecimal arithmetic